 If this is the case, try to get to a quiet and dimly lit room, relax for a few minutes, and see if the pain goes away.
 This may allow you to wait out the caffeine headache and avoid taking painkillers or other medications.

 To relieve headache pain, try these:

-- Place a cold compress on your forehead or temples.
+- Place a cold compress on your neck.

 - Drink lots of fluids, especially water.
 Dehydration can make headaches worse.